top of page

 Declining bus provision in Scotland makes it hard for the Scottish government to meet its commitment to reduce car miles by 20 per cent by 2030, relative to a 2019 baseline.
 While bus miles have decreased by 27 per cent, the total distance travelled by passengers has dropped precipitously by 44 per cent.

 The bus was used by only 12% of participants.
-Many of these statistics, though not new, would broadly be the same today.
+These statistics, would be the same today.
 If anything has changed, it will be that there are now even more cars and lorries on the road!

 A 2024 IPPR* report: Revealed neglect of rural areas in transport planning increases the risk of missing climate targets, Declining bus provision in Scotland will make it hard for the Scottish government to meet its commitment to reduce car miles by 20 per cent by 2030.